 We want to hear from you.
 Public input is key to any of our utility project OUC completes.
-There are multiple options for public engagement your comments during this transmission line by contacting OUC through the information line at 407.434.2800 or email at resiliencyconnection@ouc.com
+There are multiple options for public engagement your comments during this transmission line project via the project website or by contacting the team through the hotline number at 407.434.2800 or sending an email to ResiliencyConnection@ouc.com.